-In particular, we focus here on the mechanics of embedding MathML in XHTML.
-XHTML [XHTML1.0] is a recently released W3C Recommendation formulating a family of current and future XML-based document types and modules that reproduce, subset, and extend HTML 4.
-While HTML 4 [HTML4.0] is the dominant language of the Web today, one may anticipate a shift from HTML 4 to XHTML.
-Indeed, XHTML already renders properly in HTML 4 user agents.
+In particular, the focus here is on the mechanics of embedding MathML in [XHTML].
+XHTML is a W3C Recommendation formulating a family of current and future XML-based document types and modules that reproduce, subset, and extend HTML.
+While [HTML4] is the dominant language of the Web at the time of this writing, one may anticipate a shift from HTML to XHTML.
+Indeed, XHTML can already be made to render properly in most HTML user agents.

 Since MathML and XHTML share a common XML framework, namespaces provide a standard mechanism for embedding MathML in XHTML.
-While some popular user agents also support inclusion of MathML directly in HTML 4 as "XML data islands," the view point we adopt here is that this is a transitional strategy, and we don't elaborate on it.
-Consult your user agent documentation for specific information on its support for embedding XML in HTML.
+While some popular user agents also support inclusion of MathML directly in HTML as "XML data islands," this is a transitional strategy.
+Consult user agent documentation for specific information on its support for embedding XML in HTML.